Chevrolet Corvette Super Sport: History

 To make the Super Sport a 1957 model year car, it was assigned a new custom VIN that was a hybrid of 1956 and 1957 model year formats.
 Regular 1956 model car VINs started at E56S001001, where the "56" represented the year, while regular 1957 model year cars started at E57S101001, where the year field was updated to "57", and the first digit following the "S" was a "1".
 The VIN assigned to the Super Sport was E57S001589, retaining the last four digits of the donor car's original VIN.

 The Super Sport was first shown in New York city at the Waldorf Astoria Auto Show in December 1956.
 It also appeared at the Chicago Auto Show that same year.
 The car was featured on the cover of the June 1957 issue of Speed Age magazine.

 After appearing at car shows and returning to GM, the car was eventually sent to Chevrolet dealer Dick Doane Motors in Dundee, Illinois.
 From there it was bought by Ralph Poole Auto Sales of Albuquerque, New Mexico, and subsequently sold to a private owner in Albuquerque.
 Around 1960 the car was being raced at an illegal drag strip when it struck a telephone pole and suffered body damage.
 After the accident the car was relegated to a local junkyard, where it remained until being bought some time later by Albuquerque local Bill Hovey, who kept the unrestored car until 1997.
 At some point ownership of the car was in dispute.
 John Baldwin acquired the Super Sport wreck from Hovey, and began restoring the car.

 Following a complete restoration, the car appeared at the 2017 Amelia Island Concours d'Elegance on 12 March 2017 in Fernandina Beach, Florida.

+The Corvette Super Sport was listed for sale at the 2022 Mecum Kissimmee auction, but was withdrawn.